Saturday, 7 January 2012

 Yet, do we have it within ourselves to choose to recover?
 I cannot talk with confidence about what pulls us through when life hangs in the balance.
 Once we're through that stage, though, I hope all of us recoverers believe absolutely, it is our choice to recover.
 I've dedicated these last seven years of my life to proving this is so.

-Five years on from my accident, I ran home an Ironman from a triathlon that had long been a goal.
+Five years on from my accident, I finished an Ironman triathlon, a goal I'd had from well before it.

 Last month, I graduated with a Master of Arts from Victoria University of Wellington after writing, having written an 80,000+ word thesis to complete it.